PerseusRealDeal/PerseusDarkMode/README.md

 ```

-`Use Case -` Creat a DarkMode trigger and give it an action
+`Use Case 2:` Create a DarkMode trigger and give it an action

 ```swift